-How to Season a Turkey to Perfection
+How to Season a Turkey 3 Ways

 There's no one way to season a turkey.
 In fact, the flavor combinations are truly limitless.
 Brine your turkey with cinnamon, brown sugar, and apple cider for a sweet, autumn turkey.
 Or baste your turkey with a lemon herb butter.
 Or turn up the heat with a Cajun dry rub!

 Related: How to Cook a Turkey

 Basting a turkey is an attractive option because it helps seal in moisture and leaves you with a nice and shiny finish.
 It involves brushing or pouring liquid over the turkey that will release fat as it cooks.
-This could mean using the juices in the roasting tin or applying your own mixture overtop the turkey.
+This could mean using the juices in the roasting tin or applying your own mixture over the turkey.

-How to Baste a Turkey for Optimal Flavor
+How to Baste a Turkey

 If you prefer to use the juices from the roasting tin, use a turkey baster or a long-handled spoon to pour the juices from the tin over the turkey.
-This should be done every 30 to 45 minutes minutes while the turkey is in the oven.
+This should be done every 30 to 45 minutes while the turkey is in the oven.
 You may also baste by pushing a flavored butter under the skin of the turkey, or brushing it with an oil mixture before roasting.
 Test your basting skills with one of these top-rated recipes:

-Use a Seasoning Rub
+Method #2: Use a Seasoning Rub

-Using a seasoning rub, like a dry rub, liquid rub, or paste to season your turkey is another way to bring some serious flavor to your holiday dinner.
+Using a seasoning rub, like a dry rub, liquid rub, or paste, to season your turkey is another way to bring some serious flavor to your holiday dinner.
 Dry rubs are made up of powdered spices and dry herbs, while liquid rubs typically are mixed with broth or wine.
 Pastes are made by mixing spices with some type of oil.

-How to Season Your Turkey with Seasoning Rubs
+How to Season Your Turkey With Seasoning Rubs

-Make sure to get the rub under the skin and inside the turkey.
-To season the breast meat under the skin, use your fingers to pull the skin away from the meat, and massage the rub onto the meat.
+To season the breast meat under the skin, use your fingers to pull the skin away from the meat, and massage the rub underneath, directly onto the meat.
 Be careful not to tear the skin while doing this.
 Make sure to apply the rub generously on the inside as well, so all parts of the meat are well seasoned.
-If you have time, place your seasoned turkey in the fridge for 24 hours to allow the seasoning to penetrate as much of the meat as possible.
-If using a rub is your method of choice for seasoning your turkey, try one of these recipes:
+While you're at it, you can also add aromatics to the turkey cavity such as onions, citrus fruits, fresh herbs, etc.

 If you have a little more time on your hands, brining is the perfect way to keep your turkey tender and full of flavor.
 At the most basic level, brining involves submerging a turkey in a mixture of water and salt for around 24 hours before roasting.
 This process insures that the turkey is moist and seasoned throughout the cooking process.
-Of course, there are endless ingredients you can add to your brining mixture for a variety of flavor combinations.
+And there are almost endless ingredients you can add to your brining mixture for a variety of flavor combinations.

-How to Brine Your Turkey
+How to Brine a Turkey

-Once your turkey is submerged, it's ready to brine in the fridge for the next 12 to 24 hours.
-When you're done brining, rinse the turkey and pat it to dry before roasting as usual.
+Once your turkey is submerged, it's ready to brine in the fridge for the next 8 to 24 hours.
+When you're done brining, rinse the turkey and pat it to dry.
+Roast it as usual, but remember to reduce or omit added salt since the turkey will already have absorbed a good amount.
 Check your turkey frequently, as brined turkeys tend to cook faster.
-Give it a try with one of these popular recipes: